 “James and I had gone to Mexico on a vacation after the Numbers With Wings Tour, and we wrote a couple of songs down there.
 Back in New York, we had been checking out the bands performing at S.O.B.’s (Sounds of Brazil) in downtown Manhattan … where we saw a band called Pe De Boi doing what they called power samba.
 We liked Afro-Latin rhythms and wanted to see how they might work with our own songs.
 We recruited Pe De Boi’s conga player, Freddie Diaz, to sit in with us in Hoboken when we started rehearsing the new songs.”

-Barone had been reading a lot of Williams Burroughs novels at the time “and was toying around with Burroughs’ cut-up lyric technique, rearranging the words in different ways,” he said.
+Barone had been reading a lot of William Burroughs novels at the time “and was toying around with Burroughs’ cut-up lyric technique, rearranging the words in different ways,” he said.
 “It was especially suited to my writing style at the time, which was already non-linear.
 These musical and lyrical elements came together in these new songs, and we started recording them in a rehearsal studio in Hoboken.”

 McCabe “had gotten ahold of an 8-track reel-to-reel tape machine, so we had a lot of fun making these recordings without adult supervision,” said Barone.
 “The idea was that these songs would be on our next album, which we called Beat Hotel as a reference to Burroughs, but also as a hint that we were playing around with different kinds of beats.
 The songs were like rooms in the hotel, each with its own story.”